franckalbinet/iot-uaa-isoc/labs/1-lab-day-1.md

 2. to get acquainted with the development workflow between Atom editor and Pycom devices (dev, run, sync, ...)
 2. to modify snippet code provided through first simple exercises

+There are still modest objectives, but will ensure that we have a solidly grounded environment.
+Then, we will iteratively build more interesting and fun systems.

 ### Prerequisites
 Before going to the material and exercises, make sure to read and go through the following walkthrough guides: